a00908270/masterthesis/thesis.md

 ```
 https://cluster.local/train/overview
 ```
+#### DL4J Training UI

 Figure \ref{usecase_1_ui-training_dl4j} shows the network training of the Iris Classification.
+The overview tab provides general information about network and training.

+- Top left: score vs iteration chart - this is the value of the loss function on the current minibatch
+- Top right: model and training information
+- Bottom left: Ratio of parameters to updates (by layer) for all network weights vs. iteration
+- Bottom right: Standard deviations (vs. time) of: activations, gradients and updates

+\cite{dl4j-traininui}

 ![*DL4J Training UI* shows training progress of Iris Classification network \label{usecase_1_ui-training_dl4j}](images/usecase_1_ui-training_dl4j.png){width=15cm}

+The second tab provides information about the neural network layers of the model.
+Information includes:

+- Table of layer information
+- Layer activations (mean and mean +/- 2 standard deviations) over time
+- Histograms of parameters and updates, for each parameter type
+- Learning rate vs. time (note this will be flat, unless learning rate schedules are used)

+\cite{dl4j-traininui}

 ### Testing

 Testing takes place automatically after training and evaluates the accuracy of the trained neural network.
-By default 90 percent of the dataset is used for training and 10 percent for testing.
+In this case 65 percent of the dataset is used for training and 35 percent for testing.

 ### Evaluate Result